Share this post

 Plums have four USDA Standards:

 Plums should be ripened in the same manner as a peach or nectarine, but they won’t have the aromatic maturity.
-Test the stem end to determine the maturity.
+Test the stem end to determine the maturity to check their ripeness.
+If it yields to pressure, it is ready to go.

 Rainier cherries are pale with a blush, and Bing cherries are deep red to burgundy colored.

 Stone fruit is sized in ways similar to every other commodity–it’s the number of pieces per box.
 Cherries are a little different.
-The old-school way was by the row.
-And it’s simply the number of rows across a carton.
+The old-school way was by the row, which is simply the number of rows across a carton.
 So the lower the row number the bigger the cherry.
 That’s really gone away as cherries are now typically sold and delivered pre-bagged.

 And that, my friends, is the basics of stone fruit.